dwhiffing/fury/content/nato/us/air/special-operations/body.md

 The AFSOC fleet of aircraft is small but highly specialized.
-Hurlburt Field in Florida is the home of this command which runs its own school as well as its own test and evaluation organization.
-Both of these facilities allow the command to remain very agile in adopting new technologies and fitting them to their aircraft.
+Hurlburt Field in Florida is the home of this command which runs its own school as well as a test and evaluation organization.
+Both of these facilities allow the command to remain very agile in adopting new technologies and fitting them to their aircraft rapidly.

 [**AC-130A/H/U Spector/Spooky
 Gun-ship**](https://fas.org/man/dod-101/sys/ac/ac-130.htm)